 Netflix struck gold in 2016 when the first season of Stranger Things introduced audiences to the fictional town of Hawkins, Indiana, where a group of plucky young kids contends with terrifying creatures and mysterious government agents endangering their town.

 All three seasons of Stranger Things have earned heaps of critical praise and high marks from viewers, so it’s no surprise that fans started looking ahead to the show’s fourth season just seconds after they binged the most recent adventure.
-Although season 4 hasn’t officially been given the green light by Netflix yet, the series’ success makes it all but assured that we’ll see more of Eleven, Dustin, Steve, and the rest of the Hawkins gang.
+Season 4 has officially been given the green light by Netflix, so it’s only a matter of time before we’ll see more of Eleven, Dustin, Steve, and the rest of the Hawkins gang.
 Here’s everything we know about Stranger Things season 4 so far.

 (Note: This post contains season 3 spoilers, so turn back now if you haven’t watched the season yet.)